loftwah/wordpress-commerce-pro/README.md

 ![Great Success](static/nginx-proxy-manager-4.png)

-Once this is set up we can continue to installing WordPress.

 ### WordPress installation and configuration

-Connect to your server using `ssh` and create the file `~/wordpress/docker-compose.yml` with the following contents:
+Connect to your server using `ssh` and create the file `~/wordpress/docker-compose.yml` with the following contents: Make sure you update toe variables with your own information.

 ```yaml
 services: